cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 {% endhighlight %}

 <div class="sidenote sidenote-right">
-<p>Let's take a look at how this might look on an x86_64 stack.
-In reality, the
+<p>Let's take a look at how this might look on an x86_64 stack just before
-compiler may choose to use registers instead of the stack for storing some of these local variables since they are relatively small, but the general principle is the same.</p>
+<code>_exit(0)</code>.
+In reality, the compiler may choose to use registers
+instead of the stack for storing some of these local variables since they are relatively small, but the general principle is the same.</p>

 <table>
 <thead>